In the Fall of ’91…

-Horizons K-8 School first opened its doors as Paddock Elementary School to 92 Boulder Valley students in the fall of 1991 as the result of a Boulder Valley Schools “Education for the New Decade” grant.
-The school was founded upon careful study and community discussion, and reflected the efforts of numerous teachers, parents, and community members.
+Horizons K-8 School opened its doors as a two-year BVSD pilot program on the Paddock campus and served as home to 92 K-6th grade students in the fall of 1991.
+The school was founded upon careful study and community discussion and reflected the efforts of numerous teachers, parents, and community members.
 The new program was a thoughtful response to the conclusions and recommendations of district and state professionals, educational researchers, experienced alternative school participants, and schools engaged in current restructuring efforts.
 It addressed the challenge of meeting the educational needs of all children while preparing them to become caring, confident, and competent participants in the 21st century.
 Horizons was established by the school district to maximize the strengths of teachers and the participation of the community, and to provide an innovative new model of teaching and learning in Boulder Valley.
 The founders envisioned a school program in which parents, staff, and students chose to participate, which valued diverse populations of students, and was committed to ensuring educational success.
 The student body has grown from 92 to 348 students since the founding of the school.

 Middle School Added

-In the fall of 1994, Horizons expanded to include middle school students.
+In the fall of 1994, Horizons expanded to include middle school students through grade 8.

 Move to Burke Campus